bahamas10/zfs-snapshot-all/README.md

         # zfs-snapshot-all bar pool1 pool2
         snapshot zpools pool1 and pool2 with the prefix bar

+        # zfs-snapshot-all -x baz pool3
+        snapshot zpool pool3 with the *exact* snapshot name 'baz'

     options
         -h             print this message and exit
         -n             dry-run, don't actually create snapshots
+        -x             don't automatically append the date in epoch to the snapshot name

 License
 -------